recursehex/Hybrid/docs/type_system/classes.md

 ## Inheritance

-Classes participate in single inheritance and interface implementation.
+Classes support single inheritance and multi-interface implementation.
 The language enforces the following rules:

-- A class may inherit from **one** base class and implement zero or more interfaces using the `inherits` clause: `class Player inherits Entity, Drawable`.
+- A class may inherit from at most one base class and implement zero or more interfaces using the `inherits` clause: `class Player inherits Entity, Drawable`.
 - Interfaces are pure contracts.
 They cannot declare fields or constructors and every member is implicitly abstract.
 - Classes that declare an interface must implement all of its members.
 Implementations may be inherited from the base class; otherwise the derived class must provide an override.
 - Use `virtual` on base class members that may be customised and `override` in derived classes.
 Attempting to override a non-virtual member produces a diagnostic.